UniQHW/OptoGlitch/README.md

 Since the choice of analog pins is interchangeable, the schematic generalizes them.
 In the case of this project, the currently utilized pins can be found in the [pin header](src/Pins.h).

 Since I was so satisfied with the results delivered by this project, I have also decided to 3D print an enclosure for the circuitry.
-The wiring estimates the following sketch:
+The internal wiring estimates the following sketch:

 <img src="docs/img/Wiring.png" width="300" />